 The only drawback of this headset is it’s price.
 It is quite a bit more expensive than our other recommendations, but if you have the budget for it, we believe this is your best option.

-Both the Game One and the Game Zero headset come in black and white color options, but the link below is actually to the Game Zero.
+Both the Game One and the Game Zero headset come in black and white color options.

 The Game Zero is an almost identical offering from Sennheiser which features a closed back design instead of an open backed one.
-We discuss the pros and cons of open back and closed back headphones at the bottom of the page.
-In short, open back headphones allow leakage between the room and your ears while closed back ones isolate your headphones from the rest of the room.
+As mentioned earlier, open back headphones allow leakage between the room and your ears while closed back ones isolate your headphones from the rest of the room.